hintinteractive/hintapi/README.md

 	-	Update the user's info in the app memory.

 7. Additional Info:
+	-	The info you are looking for will typically be available in the `result` property of the response.
+	-	Igonre `api_access` and `result.__v` properties.
+	-	`_id` is the unique id of the document (sql equivalent of primary key).
+For users, we do not care about this key (we only care about `social_id`) and can be ignored.
 	-	(Server Side) Get the user from database from the userid embedded in the header.
 		-	If the user doesn't exists, call facebook with the access_token (embedded in the header) to get user's basic info and update the database with info from facebook.
 		-	If the user exists but his status is inactive then update the database and make the status active.